SV592/Frontend-Portfolio/README.md

 Here's a quick overview of the designs:

-* [Huddle](./huddle-landing-page-with-single-introductory-section-master) - Responsive landing page use built CSS flexbox and media queries.
+* [Huddle](./huddle-landing-page-with-single-introductory-section-master) - Responsive landing page uses built CSS flexbox and media queries.
+* [FAQ](./faq-accordion-main) - A responsive FAQ component with clickable dropdown menus and transitions.

 ## Technologies Used